rerun/rerun/modules/stubbs/lib/interpreters/README.md

 ## Metadata

-Each language support library contains metadata that describes the necessary components assumed anb used by the stubbs commands.
+Each language support library contains metadata that describes the necessary components assumed and used by the stubbs commands.

 Metadata properties: